MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/objective-c/best-practices.md

 ## Exceptions

-It's quite commont in .NET to use exceptions extensively to report errors.
-However, they are slow and not quite identical in ObjC.
-Whenever possible you should hide them from the Objective-C developer.
+It's quite common in .NET to use exceptions extensively to report errors.
+However, they are slow and not quite identical in Objective-C. Whenever possible you should hide them from the Objective-C developer.

 For example, the .NET `Try` pattern will be much easier to consume from Objective-C code: